 The video showed ATD Fourth World Philippines hosting a trip to a cemetery north of Manila where many families live because they have nowhere else to go.
 Ang Galing offers a positive learning experience for children there who have difficulties in school or do not go to school at all.
 The ally explained:

-“Most of the children are considered lost causes by their families and the community.
+“Most of the children are considered lost causes by the community.
 Life being what it is, they don’t necessarily learn at the same pace as others.
 It is important to restore their self-confidence!
 ‘Ang Galing’ ensures that each child develops self-esteem and feels comfortable in his or her own skin.”

 Another time, a member of ATD’s International Leadership Team explained the results of a participative research study on the hidden dimensions of poverty.
 The study, conducted over several years, was a recent collaboration between ATD and Oxford University in Great Britain.